<style>

 **Task:**

-1. Now run the `trap1` executable outside of gdb with an argument that will disarm the trap.
+1. **Disarm the trap!**: Based on what you learned from exploring the code, run the `trap1` executable again with an argument that should disarm the trap.
 You should see: `Trap 1 disarmed!
-Congratulations! π` if you did it correctly.
+Congratulations! 🎊` if you did it correctly.

 :::